DragonBox/uplift-documentation/source/howto/dealing_with_multiple_versions.rst

-Dealing with multiple Unity versions
+Deal with multiple Unity versions
 ====================================

 As for now, there are no strict guidelines as for which Unity versions and which are not.